Tanguyrhd/PlantDoc-Object-Detection/README.md

+Acknowledgment: This project builds on a fork for the idea and dataset from my mentor, Jean-Philippe Petit-Frere.
+All implementation and development in this repository were done independently.

 # PlantDoc Object Detection - Implementation Guide

 A production-ready plant disease detection system using YOLO, featuring a three-pipeline architecture for binary classification, species identification, and disease diagnosis.
 Deployed as an asynchronous FastAPI service on Google Cloud Run.